sglanzer-deprecated/ember-cli-blanket/README.md

 * 0.3.3

 Thanks again to Jeff Schilling, modules off the standard ember-cli require paths are now included in the coverage if the modules are included as imports.
-For example, this means that modules with utility functions will now be included in the coverage.
+For example, this means that utility function modules will now be included in the coverage.

 * 0.3.2